MedSpaformer: a Transferable Transformer with Multi-granularity Token Sparsification for Medical Time Series Classification: Experiments

 \subsection{Zero-shot Learning}

-To asses the zero-shot transferability of our model, we further conduct in-domain and cross-domain experiments.
-In-domain experiments involve transferring knowledge between datasets within the same domain, with results highlighted in grey background in Table \ref{tab:zero_shot}.
-For instance, when the target dataset is PTB (2-Classes), we use the remainder of domain "Heart Disease" as the source datasets, namely PTB-XL (4-Classes) and PTB-XL (5-Classes).
-On the other hand, cross-domain experiments involve pre-training our model on all datasets of the source domain and evaluating it on a single dataset from the target domain.
-Since our baselines do not have zero-shot capability, we include some results from few-shot and supervised learning approaches at the bottom of the table for comparison.
-Table \ref{tab:zero_shot} indicates that four best performances are observed in in-domain experiments, while three best performances are presented in cross-domain experiments.
-This suggests that in-domain transfer exhibits stronger zero-shot performance compared to cross-domain transfer.
-Note that the zero-shot performance of our model is better than DLinear under 50 shots.
-In addition, the in-domain zero-shot performances of our model on APAVA (5-Classes) and PTB-XL (5-Classes) outperform DLinear under supervised learning, which may be attributed to the large scale of pre-training data to capture a broader range of temporal patterns.
+To evaluate the zero-shot transferability of our model, we conduct in-domain and cross-domain experiments.
+In-domain experiments transfer knowledge between datasets within the same domain.
+For example, when the target dataset is APAVA, we use the remaining datasets in "Alzheimer’s Disease" domain, specifically ADFTD, as sources.
+In contrast, cross-domain experiments involve pre-training our model on all datasets of the source domain and evaluating it on the test dataset from the target domain.
+Since our baselines lack zero-shot capability, we provide few-shot and supervised learning results for comparison.
+In Table \ref{tab:zero_shot}, (1) There are four best performances in in-domain experiments and only three in cross-domain experiments, indicating that in-domain transfer exhibits stronger zero-shot performance than cross-domain.
+(2) Our model's zero-shot performance excels DLinear under 50 shots.
+(3) Our model's best zero-shot performance on APAVA, ADFTD, and PTB-XL (4-Classes) surpasses DLinear under supervised learning, likely due to the extensive pre-training data that captures a wider range of temporal patterns.